geexboxs/AvalonDock.Themes.VS2013/README.md

 ## About

-The origin repo is https://github.com/4ux-nbIx/AvalonDock.Themes.VS2013/tree/master/Xceed.Wpf.AvalonDock.Themes.VS2013, but I cannot use the origin one and did some customize.
+The origin repo is https://github.com/4ux-nbIx/AvalonDock.Themes.VS2013/tree/master/Xceed.Wpf.AvalonDock.Themes.VS2013, but I cannot use the origin one and did some customization.

 ## Usage:
 ```